Heller-Brown Building, 270

 Khajeh Nasir Toosi University of Technology, B.S.

-ExpertiseHealth Economics, Public Policy Analysis, Health Policy, Cost-Effectiveness Analysis, Health Financing Reform, Health Insurance, Health Services Research, Evaluation Research, Quantitative Research, Applications of Information Technology (IT) in Health Policy and Health Services Research
+ExpertiseHealth Economics, Public Policy Analysis, Health Policy, Cost-Effectiveness Analysis, Health Financing Reform, Health Insurance, Health Services Research, Behavioral Economics of Healthcare, Evaluation Research, Quantitative Research, Applications of Information Technology (IT) in Health Policy and Health Services Research

 ProfileMoaven Razavi, PhD is a Senior Research Associate in the Schneider Institutes for Health Policy at the Heller School of Brandeis University.

 From 1997-2005, he held a faculty appointment in the Institute for Research in Planning and Development (IRPD) in Tehran, Iran.
 He was appointed Director of the Bureau for Development Research of the Institute from 2003 to 2005.
 He has served as a member of Iran’s National Committee of Health Sector Reform since 2002.
 From 1999 to 2003, he served as a senior co-investigator of the Good Governance Project: National Budgeting Reform, a project sponsored by the United Nations Development Programme (UNDP).
 Dr. Razavi also led the preparation of The First Millennium Development Goals (MDG) Report 2004: Achievements and Challenges as the lead author and the member of editorial committee.

 Dr. Razavi’s key contributions to health policy owe to his leadership in conducting a series of studies funded by The World Bank and the World Health Organization on the subject of poverty and health with a focus on catastrophic health expenditures.
 In October 2002, he represented Iran’s health sector in a global conference on Poverty and Health held by the World Health Organization and Harvard University in Greece.